 Until June 2011 Midlothian Council operated two automatic monitoring stations.
 The automatic station in Dalkeith town centre was decommissioned at that time.
-The remaining station is located in the centre of Pathhead village.
-Further details of the monitoring stations are provided in Table 2.1.
-The locations of the Dalkeith monitoring station (decommissioned end June 2011) and the Pathhead monitoring station are shown in Figure 3 and 4.
+The remaining station, LAQM Progress Report 2014 located in the centre of Pathhead village was decommissioned in June 2013 following consultation with Scottish Government and the Scottish Environmental Protection Agency.
+The locations of the Dalkeith monitoring station (decommissioned end June 2011) and the Pathhead monitoring station (decommissioned in June 2013) are shown in Figure 3 and 4.